deepdaiv-multimodal/23f-custom-img-to-text/README.md

 Illustrations and novel creation consist of four stages.

 ### STEP 1 : Image Captioning
 First, We proceed with image captioning for the input image.
 We used [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2) model.
-The next steps also include prompts for the image, so we thought **it was important to use accurate and consistent captions**, so we used the image capturing model.
+The next steps also include prompts for the image, so we thought **it was important to use accurate and consistent captions**, so we used the image captioning model.

 #### Loading Model
 We uses the `blip2_opt-2.7b` weights.